Feasibility of one loop inflation in the light of CMB: Discussion and conclusion

+The new bound indicates the existence of fermions with very high mass.
+The question is what could have happened to such fermions?
+One of the possibilities is that the high mass fermion decayed into other smaller particles.
+Some of them turned into dark matter or dark energy.
+Other possibility is that the decayed fermion's density considerably reduced because of inflation so that we don't see them in the present universe.
+At the same time a completely different aspect of it is that the production of such massive fermions is unlikely to happen which implies no signal for extra dimension and superstring theory.
+Since the derived new bound of Yukawa coupling from CMB therefore supports the same conclusion regarding the extradimension and supersymmetry as that of the LHC experiment.
+Therefore the result of the present work may also support the LHC conclusions.
+There will be many consequences if this bound is not acceptable including the ruling out of loop inflation which in turn negates supersymmetry.
 The study can be repeated with inflationary models arising from string theory that may support or widen or narrow the derived Yukawa coupling bounds.
 We hope that the current result can revive superstring and quantum gravity.
-The newly derived bound $9.92<\lambda<13.4$ from CMB may be a key to open the superstring theory and associated phenomena.
-We are successful in deriving a new bound on the Yukawa coupling from the cosmological sector. \\ The new bound indicates the existence of fermions with very high mass.
-The question is what happened to such fermions?
-One of the possibility is that, the high mass fermion decayed into other smaller particles.
-Some of them turned into DM/DE.
-Other possibility is that the decayed fermion's density considerably reduced because of inflation so that we dont see them in the present universe.
-At the same time a completely different aspect of it is that the production of such massive fermions is unlikely to happen which implies no signal for extra dimension and superstring theory.
-Since the derived new bound of Yukawa coupling from CMB therefore supports the same conclusion regarding the extradimension and SUSY as that of the LHC experiment.
-Therefore the result of the present work may also support the LHC conclusions.
-There will be many consequences if this bound is not accepatable including the ruling out of loop inflation which inturn negates supersymmetry.
+Further, the new bound on the Yukawa coupling may be re-examined with the upcoming CMB missions.